coderefinery/git-intro/_episodes/06-conflicts.md

 +* 2 tbsp cilantro
 ```

-And on the branch `dislike-cilantro` we have the following `git diff`:
+And on the branch `dislike-cilantro` we have the following change:

 ```
 diff --git a/ingredients.txt b/ingredients.txt